 - Depression: Exercise is a mood booster, but too much of it can leave you constantly feeling sad or lethargic.
 When your hormones can’t regulate properly because of overtraining, your happiness chemicals can’t do their jobs, either.

-- Injury: Both inflammation and prolonged recovery speed make you more likely to hurt yourself.
-If you’re getting injured from your workouts despite keeping good form and not training beyond your known capabilities, this could be why.
+- Injury: If you’re getting injured from your workouts despite keeping good form and not training beyond your known capabilities, this could be why.

 How to Listen to Your Body